Medical treatment abroad

 Reimbursements for treatment abroad

-If you experienced a sudden illness while in another EU or EEA country or Switzerland, you can choose reimbursement either under the Finnish legislation or that of the country in which you received the treatment.
+If you experienced a sudden illness while in another EU or EEA country, Switzerland, Great Britain or in Northern Ireland, you can choose reimbursement either under the Finnish legislation or that of the country in which you received the treatment.
 In neither situation can Kela give advance information on the amount of the reimbursement.

 Reimbursement under the Finnish legislation means that the costs are reimbursed as if you had received treatment in a similar situation in the Finnish public healthcare system.
 Kela requests the necessary information from the public healthcare provider of your place of domicile.